STUDY IN COSTA RICA

 Q: Do I need to have any language certificate?

 A: There is no English language certificate required.
 However, if you’d like to enroll in courses taught in Spanish, you have to submit a minimum of B1 Certificate of Spanish Language Proficiency.

 A: The official course attendance requirement is 85%.
 Students who have 3 absences will fail the course.

 A: Exams are included in the semester dates, and they take place in the middle and at the end of the semester.
 We will send you a class schedule along with semester dates in it one month before your semester starts.

 Q: What type of VISA do I need to have to study abroad in Costa Rica?

-A: We recommend student to enter Costa Rica with a Tourist VISA.
+A: We recommend students enter Costa Rica with a Tourist VISA.

 - Visitors to Costa Rica must have a valid passport as well as proof of their intent to exit the country before their visa or entry stamp expires.
 All non-resident travelers must possess a return ticket or a ticket as proof of when they intend to exit the country, commonly referred to as an outbound exit or onward ticket.

-- So, either a dated or open-ended return ticket for an international flight or bus transfer service are needed when entering Costa Rica.
+- So, either a dated or open-ended return ticket for an international flight or bus transfer service is needed when entering Costa Rica.
 The immigration officer will ask for it upon your arrival.